-This Web Hosting Agreement (this “Agreement”) is between ProVista Technologies (PVT) and the person (individual or legal person) who signs PVT’s service order and set up form (the “Order”) incorporating this Agreement by reference (“Customer”).
+This Web Hosting Agreement (this “Agreement”) is between ProVista Technologies, LLC (PVT) and the person (individual or legal person) who signs PVT’s service order and set up form (the “Order”) incorporating this Agreement by reference (“Customer”).
 This Agreement governs Customer’s use of PVT’s Web hosting service.

 Subject to the terms of this Agreement, and contingent on Customer’s satisfaction of PVT’s credit approval requirements, PVT agrees to provide the web hosting services described in the Order for the fees stated in the Order.

 The initial service term of the Agreement shall begin on the date that PVT generates an e-mail message to Customer announcing the activation of the Customer’s account (the “Service Commencement Date”) and shall continue for the first partial month of service plus the number of full calendar months stated in the Order (the “Initial Term”).
 Upon expiration of the Initial Term, this Agreement shall automatically renew for up to three successive renewal terms of having the same number of full calendar months as the Initial Term (each a “Renewal Term”) unless PVT or Customer provides the other with written notice of non-renewal at least thirty (30) days prior to the expiration of the Initial Term or then-current Renewal Term, as applicable.
 The Initial Term and any Renewal Term may be referred to collectively in this Agreement as the “Term.”